SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-14-today-i-got-shot-a-fifth-time.md

 So, trying to be a reasonably smart boy with a good sense of self-preservation, I got a flu shot today.

-Isn't it a bit early in the season?
-Sure, but all the better: give my immune system a chance to build itself up _before_ flu becomes an issue.
+"Isn't it a bit early in the season?" the Weekend Editrix asked.
+Sure, but that's all the
+better: give my immune system a chance to build itself up _before_ flu becomes an issue.

-I asked the pharmacist if I could take a picture of the box mine came from for this blog.
+I asked the pharmacist if I could take a picture of the box from which mine came, for this blog.
 She said sure, but wanted to get a fresh box so the pharmacy would look better.
-So this isn't _exactly_ the box from which my personal syringe full of not-flu came, but it was probably the one next to it in the freezer.
+So this isn't _exactly_ the box from which my personal syringe full of not-the-flu came, but it was probably the one next to it in the freezer.

 The funny word "quadrivalent" means it immunizes against 4 strains of influenza.
 Each